-Although I’d self-tapered off the pills, I had been warned that full detox could take months.
-Despite the fact that I’d stopped caring about my physical fitness or eating and had shrunk into a waif of a human, I wasn’t concerned about the physical demands of the trail or the physical effects of the detox.
+Although I had self-tapered off the pills, I had been warned that full detox could take months.
+Despite the fact that I had stopped caring about my physical fitness or eating and had shrunk into a waif of a human, I wasn’t concerned about the physical demands of the trail or the physical effects of the detox.

-I figured I’d be too busy to notice, what with the 15-25 miles of hiking required each day for me to stay on schedule with food and water rations.
+I figured I would be too busy to notice, what with the 15-25 miles of hiking required each day for me to stay on schedule with food and water rations.